 (Full transparency, we get a tiny commission on sales through these links.
-However, we believe in each of these products and we've already been recommending them to clients for years, and most folks really love them!)
+However, we believe in each of these products and we've already been recommending them to clients for years; most folks really love them!)

 Half Balls in Medium Rubber for Feet

 These 1/2 balls are ideal for working on your feet and your hips.
-Place them on the floor and step on them one foot at a time, finding any spots that feel stuck and gently pressing into the medium soft rubber.
-Or lie down on them on your side to get those impossible-to-open hip external rotator muscles!
+For your feet, place them on the floor and step on them one foot at a time; look out for any spots that feel stuck and gently press the affected area into the medium soft rubber.
+For hips, lie down on them on your side to get those impossible-to-open hip external rotator muscles!
 The bonus?
 You don't have to ever chase these around the room 🙂

 Pro-Soft Foam Roller for Fascial Release

 Your eyes do not deceive you...there are two different rollers here!
 We recommended this softer one for people who aren't super familiar with using them as others can be too hard and cause you even more pain.
 And pain = bad.
 This one also has "grooves" that will pull on your fascia for release without the need for deep pressure.
 You'll be able to relax into the opening much better on this one than the harder one.
 Yes, it costs more, but it's worth it!